 A Gambian journalist and blogger.
-Worked in The Gambia's ‘difficult’ media environment since 2007.
-Holds a first degree in Political Science.
-Passionate about new media, politics, human rights, international relations, etc.
+Has worked in The Gambia's ‘difficult’ media environment since 2007.
+Passionate about social media, politics, human rights and international relations.

 Latest posts by Demba Kandeh

 3 May 2016

 Last month witnessed an unprecedented uprising in the tiny West African nation of The Gambia.
 The protests haven't garnered much attention internationally, but Global Voices has been watching.

 Alaghie Jobe lives in exile in Senegal, fearful that at any moment he could be sought out and detained by the Gambian authorities.
 His crime: practising journalism in The Gambia.

 19 February 2016